luizrosalba/netlify-functions/README.md

+NODE_ENV=development npm run start:lambda

+Note - The GraphQL Playground will only run if your NODE_ENV is set to development.
+If you don't pass this, or your NODE_ENV is set to production, you will not see the GraphQL Playground.

 ## Create-React-App-Lambda

 This project is a reference demo showing you how to use [Create React App v3](https://github.com/facebookincubator/create-react-app) and [netlify-lambda v1](https://github.com/netlify/netlify-lambda) together in a [Netlify Dev](https://www.netlify.com/docs/cli/?utm_source=github&utm_medium=swyx-CRAL&utm_campaign=devex#netlify-dev-beta) workflow.
 You can clone this and immediately be productive with a React app with serverless Netlify Functions in the same repo.
 Alternatively you can deploy straight to Netlify with this one-click Deploy: